How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Introduction

 Model calibration is a widely studied topic in machine learning \cite{wang2023calibration,geng2024survey}.
 Prior works have shown that although vision-language models, such as CLIP, are reasonably well-calibrated for zero-shot image classification \cite{minderer2021revisiting}, fine-tuning them on downstream tasks often leads to miscalibration \cite{dor,wang2024open}.
 This is concerning because, due to its high generalizability, CLIP is often fine-tuned on small target datasets, which increases the risk of miscalibration.
 To alleviate miscalibration in downstream tasks, either \textit{post-hoc} calibration techniques (\textit{e.g.}, temperature scaling \cite{guo2017calibration}) or \textit{in-training} calibration techniques (\textit{e.g.}, DCA \cite{dca}, DOR \cite{dor}) have been used.
 However, fine-tuning is not only limited to the offline setting, where a dataset is available in a centralized location \cite{coop,kgcoop,maple}, but also in federated learning (FL)~\cite{bai2024diprompt,promptfl,qiu2024federated,sun2024towards,fedotp,fedtpg,fedpgp,fedpha}, which is a more realistic setup.
 To our surprise, despite the practical relevance and progress in FL, \textit{no prior work has investigated how fine-tuning CLIP affects model calibration in the FL setting}.

-In this work, we make an attempt to answer the question: \textbf{how (mis)calibrated is CLIP when fine-tuned in a FL setup?} Towards that goal, we first analyze if the trend of miscalibration, observed in the offline CLIP fine-tuning setting \cite{dor,wang2024open}, also holds true in the FL setting.
+In this work, we make an attempt to answer the question: \textit{\textbf{how much calibrated is CLIP when fine-tuned in a Federated Learning setup?}} Towards that goal, we first analyze if the trend of miscalibration, observed in the offline CLIP fine-tuning setting \cite{dor,wang2024open}, also holds true in the FL setting.
 As shown in Fig. \ref{fig:ece_plots}, CoOp \cite{coop}, a textual-prompt tuning approach, when fine-tuned in the FL setup (PromptFL \cite{promptfl}) is even more miscalibrated.
 Imposing regularization through in-training calibration (\textit{e.g.}, with DCA \cite{dca}) to both the offline and FL setting alleviates miscalibration by some extent.
-This observation conforms with the findings of Chu \textit{et al.} \cite{nucfl}, who demonstrated a similar behaviour in the FL setup.
+This observation conforms with the findings of \cite{nucfl}, where a similar behaviour is shown in the FL setup.

 However, as shown in Tab. \ref{tab:benchmark}, the work in \cite{nucfl} only experimented with the classical ResNet family of models trained from scratch and did not explore a multimodal setting.
 Differently, in our study we are specifically interested in analyzing the miscalibration of fine-tuned CLIP models in the FL setup, which exhibits substantially different dynamics from standard Convnets \cite{minderer2021revisiting}.
-In Sec. \ref{sec:experiments}, we dive deep into this issue, by investigating other factors for improving calibration, such as incorporating existing calibration techniques, and global aggregation strategies in FL, and find consistent trends.
+In Sec. \ref{sec:experiments}, we dive deep into this issue, by investigating existing methods for improving calibration, and our empirical analyses show that \textit{improving calibration of CLIP-based methods in the FL setup is more challenging than the offline setting}.